What Does Pfizer Make?

 Lawsuits and legal issues surrounding Neurontin continued, however.
 Within a six-week period in 2014, Pfizer was first forced to pay $190 million to settle charges that it actively worked to prevent generic versions of Neurontin from reaching the market, and then paid $325 million in a settlement for defrauding healthcare providers and insurers for aggressively marketing the drug for unapproved uses.

 Gabapentin may regularly be used off-label to treat pain as a potentially “safer” alternative to opioid drugs.
-Unfortunately, it also has some risk of abuse.
-The Pain News Network warns that diversion and abuse of the drug are increasing and that gabapentin is actually one of the most diverted and commonly abused drugs in the US prison system.
+Unfortunately, it also has some risk of misuse.
+The Pain News Network warns that diversion and misuse of the drug are increasing and that gabapentin is actually one of the most diverted and commonly misused drugs in the US prison system.